rzbin/FederatedLearningBackdoor/README.md

 Open the file `ClientRewrite.ipynb`, select the virtual environment kernel, and run all cells.

 See the top cell for configuration options.

+### Backdoor Client
+This client requires some additional knowledge, the client count.
+Eta should remain 1.
+Further it can be configured which label the backdoor client should remap.